E3: Microsoft Shores Up Xbox First-Party By Adding Five Studios, Confirms Next Xbox Console In The Works

 Cloud Gaming

-An Xbox cloud gaming initiative has been mentioned by Microsoft before but has not made much public progress.
+An Xbox cloud gaming initiative has been mentioned by Microsoft before, but has not made much public progress.
 Electronic Arts recently jumped into the cloud streaming game and the company announced plans to “develop a game streaming service to unlock console-quality gaming on any device.”

 New Xbox Console